Over the Counter Cold Remedies: Which One is Right For You?

 Take sedating antihistamines like brompheniramine, chlorpheniramine, or diphenhydramine (Benadryl) at bedtime, if possible, to help prevent daytime grogginess.
 Avoid alcohol while you are taking a sedating antihistamine.

 Cough Suppressants Stop a Dry, Tickly, 'Ahem'-Type of Cough

 Dry, tickly coughs are actually more common with a flu than a cold.
 You will know that your cough is dry if you want to clear your throat all the time, making the 'a-hem' sound.

-Commonly used cough OTC suppressants include dextromethorphan (Delsym, Robitussin, Dayquil Cough).
-Codeine also has cough suppressant actions, and it is available in some, but not all, states.
-It is often combined with an expectorant called guaifenesin.
-It can be accessed without a prescription from your pharmacist with special restrictions.
-Brands include Cheritussin AC and Iophen C-NR.
+Many commonly used OTC cough suppressants contain dextromethorphan (Silphem DM, Dayquil Cough).
+Codeine also has cough suppressant actions, but is only available in some states.
+It may be combined with an expectorant called guaifenesin.
+Codeine-containing cough syrups can be accessed without a prescription from your pharmacist with special restrictions: brands include Cheritussin AC.

 Expectorants Make It Easier to Cough Up Sticky Phlegm

 Chesty coughs are more common with colds.
 If you have a cough with mucus, the last thing you want to do is stop yourself from coughing, so cough suppressants are not for you.